San Diego Hard Water Problems – DIY Hacks!

 According to the U.S. Geological Survey, nearly 90 percent of American homes have hard water – mineral-rich water containing an overabundance of calcium and magnesium.
 Hard water is tough on appliances and pipes.
 It also can be rough on you or your family’s skin and hair.

 There are proactive steps you can take to stop hard water buildup from affecting your home or your family.
-This includes keeping your surfaces around water clean and dry, and using spray cleaner on shower doors and mirrors.
+This includes keeping your surfaces around water clean and dry, and using spray cleaner on shower doors and mirrors regularly.

 Home remedies can help temporarily.
 Most solutions involve white vinegar, which is a general household cleaning solution:

-Shower Head Water Filters -- Perfect For Renters!
+Shower Head Water Filters For Renters & Non-Homeowner Types

 Softeners and filtration systems need to be serviced regularly to be effective, so if your landlord or property manager isn’t on top of the recommended maintenance, a shower head filter can be a great choice to ensure your shower is not only safe, but easier on your hair and skin.
 An extra bonus?
 Your shower will also be easier to clean, since shower head filters make it less likely water will leave unsightly or hard-to-remove hard water spots and residue on the shower and fixtures.